Eastern Cascades Forests

 Realm: Northern America

 States: United States: CA, OR, WA

 The Eastern Cascades Forests ecoregion spans the eastern slope of the Cascades Mountains, bordering the Central-Southern Cascades Forests ecoregion all the way from east of Mt.
-Lassen in the vicinity of Susanville, California, across the Modoc Plateau of northeastern California and northward through Oregon to east of Mt.
+Lassen in the vicinity of Susanville, California, across the Modoc Plateau of northeastern California, and northward through Oregon to the east of Mt.
 Rainier, Washington.
 In much of Oregon and Washington, this ecoregion is a rather narrow strip between the Central-Southern Cascades and the Snake-Columbia Shrub Steppe, Blue Mountains, and Palouse Prairie ecoregions.